Richard F. Griffin

 - Best Lawyers in America for ADR

-Mr. Griffin’s open and neutral approach, coupled with his patience and persistence has gained the respect of attorneys and parties participating in his mediations and arbitrations.
+Mr. Griffin’s open and neutral approach, coupled with his preparation, patience and persistence has gained the respect of attorneys and parties participating in his mediations and arbitrations.
 These qualities, together with his ability to identify the parties’ interests and relevant issues, are reasons for his success in obtaining a resolution in most cases.

 Representative Cases Mediated

 - Insurance company denies no-fault medical reimbursement for claims of various treating practitioners.

 - Dispute between two law firms regarding mortgage servicing issues.

 - Dominant shareholder in a family manufacturing business buys out his brother ending a bad internal dispute.